sictweb/bti425-2020/notes/security-add-to-server.md

 ### More information - security packages

-In this section, we present more information about the security packages:
+In this section, we present more details about the security packages:
 * `bcryptjs`
 * `jsonwebtoken`
 * `passport` and `passport-jwt`